cornell-ece2300/ece2300-docs/docs/ece2300-sec01-linux.md

 ### 1.1.
 Logging into `ecelinux` Servers with PowerShell

-To start PowerShell click the _Start_ menu then choose _Windows PowerShell > Windows PowerShell_, or click the _Start_ menu, type _PowerShell_, and choose _Windows PowerShell_.
+To start PowerShell click the _Start_ menu then search for _Windows PowerShell_.
 After starting PowerShell, type in the following command at the prompt to log into the ecelinux servers using SSH.

 ```bash
 % ssh netid@ecelinux.ece.cornell.edu